 Buddhist Boot Camp, Timber Hawkeye – I’m not a buddhist.
 Nor a religious person in general.
 But this book, and it’s (somewhat of a) philosophy makes sense.
 If you like the morality side of religion, but don’t like the idea of ‘the man’.
 This book is for you.
 Timber’s take on life is pragmatic and common sense.
 And that’s what this book is, Timbers simple and pragmatic way of viewing life.
 This book is one of the few that I keep out and I re-read it as often as I can.
 It keeps you grounded and blends well with Stoic ideas as well.
 It’s not either/or.
 The amazon reviews speak for themselves.

 Key Person Of Influence, Daniel Priestley – This is by far my most gifted book.
+It’s become my blueprint for my career (and life) strategy.
+I’ve been following it ever since I read it.
 I don’t agree with everything Daniel says.
 I think his messages about releasing a book in such a short frame of time is optimistic at most, and somewhat overzealous.
 However the lessons in this book, and specifically the steps that Priestley outlines are invaluable.
 A must read.
 The earlier in your life/career the better.

 The 48 Laws of Power, Robert Greene – This can’t be read in one sitting.
 You need this book in hard copy.
 And you need it for life.
 Write on it, curl the corners over.
 Different laws will apply at different times.
 But this is a seriously important book to have with you.
 I don’t know if any other better playbook exists for navigating politics and people.
 There’s a great quote that I’ve unfortunately lost that went along the lines of “If you want to change the world, start with where it is, not where you want it to be”.
 I think this book is exactly that.
 Even if you hate politics, even if you hate the way people operate.
 We need to start with where we are, to move to where you want to be, politics and all.
 I would also strongly recommend reading Mastery.